Tosuma/P10/tbd/masking/README.md

 The script:

 - uses the same deterministic seed schedule for every model
-- trains the model
+- trains the model, including the training-time test metrics and test mask export
-- evaluates the best checkpoint on the test split
+- evaluates the best checkpoint on the test split to produce the full evaluation artifacts used by summarization
 - writes a JSON summary with per-run metrics
 - includes aggregate per-model mean and standard deviation across runs